Abdy-me/useful-tools-for-students/README.md

 8. Calendar and Scheduling
 - View tasks and events in a calendar format.
 - Track deadlines and schedules.

-  *You can access notation by
+*  You can access notation by
-   visiting:(Notion.so)
+   visiting official website:
+      https//www.notation.com
-   Downloading the notation app in Google play store<br>
+* Downloading the notation app in Google play store
-  Download for Windows or mac from notion.so
+* Download for Windows or mac from notion.so
   ## Canva
 <!-- [haniumusalama] will write this section -->